apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Worrisome' study shows long COVID sufferers could lose up to six IQ points**
+**Killer whale vs shark: solo orca eats great white**

-You can read more about it [here](https://nypost.com/2024/03/01/lifestyle/long-covid-may-lower-a-persons-iq-by-up-to-six-points-study/).
+You can read more about it [here](https://www.bbc.com/news/science-environment-68446657).

 ## Requirements
 - Python 3.8